 - Pedagogy also enhances the student-teacher relationship.

 Now that you know its meaning and features, let’s understand the various aspects of Pedagogy.
-Broadly we can categorise this into four aspects of social constructivism, constructivism, behaviourism and liberationist.
+Broadly we can categorise this into four aspects social constructivism, behaviourism, collaboration and liberationism.

-In Behaviourism, learning is teacher-centric.
-This approach mainly believes that the teacher is the sole authority of handling a classroom lecture.
-In most of the times, this approach is considered as the traditional way of teaching style.
-It is important to note that behaviourism approach in pedagogy was thoroughly detailed by famous thinkers such as Thorndike in 1911, Pavlov in 1927 and Skinner in 1957.
+In behaviourism, learning is teacher-centric.
+This approach mainly believes that the teacher is the sole authority in handling a classroom lecture.
+Most of the time, this approach is considered the traditional way of teaching style.
+It is important to note that the behaviourism approach in pedagogy was thoroughly detailed by famous thinkers such as Thorndike in 1911, Pavlov in 1927 and Skinner in 1957.
 Furthermore, it explains that knowledge should be disseminated in a proper curriculum in which each subject is taught as opposed to topic-based learning.

 Liberationism was brought forward by a famous Brazilian educator, Paulo Freire who was the Director of the Department of Education in Brazil.
 He brought a social revolution in Brazil by teaching illiterate adults to read in only 45 days.
 He believed poverty and hunger is a huge barrier for poor adults in learning.
 Later on, he was imprisoned in a military coup and also wrote a widely acclaimed book entitled ‘Pedagogy of the Oppressed.’
 He extensively exposed how students are being dehumanized in schools and urged the elite group for cooperation and unity.

 Also read: Child Development and Pedagogy